9 Secrets for a Successful Return to Work After Maternity Leave

-Every time I stayed up til 1:00 am catching up on work email because I had too much work to do during the workday, then woke up at 6:00 am to get us ready for the day – I wasn’t on my A game for Abby.
+Every time I stayed up til 1:00 am catching up on work email because I had too much work to do during the workday, then woke up at 6:00 am to get us ready for the day—I wasn’t on my A game for Abby.
 My patience was razor thin, and my temper bubbled right at the surface, ready to spill over.

-Every night I was stressed about all the things I had to get done that evening after she went to bed – which was pretty much every night – I rushed through story time at bedtime, skipping sentences and sometimes entire pages when I thought I could get away with it.
+Every night I was stressed about all the things I had to get done that evening after she went to bed—which was pretty much every night—I rushed through story time at bedtime, skipping sentences and sometimes entire pages when I thought I could get away with it.

 I wasn’t in the moment, and my mental health was suffering.

 6. Meet With Your Boss

-Schedule a quick meeting with your boss, outside the office if you can.
+Schedule a quick meeting with your supervisor, outside the office if you can.
 That will lighten the mood, and you won’t run into people who assume you’re back and start emailing you about all the stuff they want you to do.